 Having one or more missing teeth is often an embarrassing situation that may prevent you from smiling.
-A dental restoration called a dental bridge is an excellent way to repair missing teeth and fill in unsightly gaps so you can smile again.
+A dental bridge is an excellent way to repair missing teeth and fill in unsightly gaps so you can smile again.
+A dental bridge is an attractive, fixed restoration that allows you to chew normally.
 Columbus, Ohio cosmetic dentist, Dr. Michael Firouzian specializes in general dentistry, including all types of dental restorations and performs his procedures with your overall smile in mind.

 There are two primary reasons for bridging gaps in your teeth:

 As the name implies, dental bridges span the gap created by the missing tooth.
 In order to make a bridge, there must be supporting teeth to which the bridge can be attached.
 There are two main portions to a dental bridge: